shahrokni/housefly-autopilot/housefly-autopilot/README.md

 The State Management module requests these new states to be set through the Mediator module.
 However, as previously discussed, the execution of instructions is not guaranteed.

-# Modules - State Management
+# Module - State Management

 The autopilot maintains an internal state machine that determines whether an instruction received from the ATC should be executed or not.
 Due to safety measures, **_received instructions are never queued!_** This means they are either executed immediately or rejected.
 For instance, a drone should not be able to change its destination if it is already in the `Transition` state.